Initial Consultation with a Plastic Surgeon at Coco Ruby Plastic

 - Check in with yourself and assess if you are okay with the potential risks and need for future surgery, which has a price and costs.

-- Understand that while breast surgery may NOT interfere with breastfeeding for some women, and some women can’t even breastfeed if they never had implants or other breast surgery, that any surgery of the breasts may impact your breastfeeding – while many women who have implants in place DO successfully breastfeed, there’s no guarantee.
+- Understand that while breast surgery may interfere with breastfeeding for some women, and some women can’t even breastfeed if they never had implants or other breast surgery.
+Any surgery on the breasts may impact your breastfeeding.
+While many women who have implants in place DO successfully breastfeed, there’s no guarantee.